 On the other hand, blockchain technology is usable in the financial sector.
 For example, the BIST has carried out a project to use a customer database that is based on blockchain technology.
 In this respect, adding new customers and the changing of data and documents are managed through a blockchain network.
-Similarly, Istanbul Takas ve Saklama Bankas?
-A.?. has implemented a blockchain application to enable physical gold to be converted into a digital asset and thereby allow the transfer of gold without a time limit, from person to person.
+Similarly, Istanbul Takas ve Saklama Bankası A.Ş. has implemented a blockchain application to enable physical gold to be converted into a digital asset and thereby allow the transfer of gold without time limitation, from person to person.